Previous

 About the work

 In April 2016, rangers from Kruger Park found a young rhinoceros next to her dead mother.
 She had been alone for 2 days and without milk.
 They named her Meha.
-She was taken in by Care for Wild in South Africa, where the animal almost died a few months later due to cardiac arrest during the (preventive) removal of the horn.
+She was taken in by Care for Wild in South Africa, where the animal nearly died a few months later due to cardiac arrest during the (preventive) removal of her horn.

 Rhinoceroses have existed since prehistoric times.
 Forty years ago, there were still 100,000.
 From 2007 to 2017, 8,273 rhinoceroses were poached in South Africa, which is about three per day.